fhohfguo/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_block_collision.md

 ---
 author: JDHeaden
 ms.author: v-jillheaden
-title: Block Documentation - minecraft:block_collision
+title: Block Documentation - minecraft:collision_box
 ms.prod: gaming
 ---

-# Block Documentation - minecraft:block_collision
+# Block Documentation - minecraft:collision_box

-`minecraft:block_collision` describes the collision of the block with entities and actors.
+`minecraft:collision_box` describes the collision of the block with entities and actors.
 If set to false, it disables the collision of the block with entities.
 An origin of [-8.0, 0.0, -8.0] with a size of [16, 16, 16] is a unit cube.

 >[!IMPORTANT]
-> `minecraft:block_collision` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
+> `minecraft:collision_box` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
 >
 >Holiday Creator Features contains experimental gameplay features.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
 >